BlockSHK/management-system-api/documentation/api.md

 - `count` is the total number of records (without applying pagination limits).
 - `offset` is the record offset of the first record in the returned results.
-  - `id` (uuidv4) asset identifier.
+  - `id` (uuidv4) license identifier.
   - `software` (uuidv4) software identifier.
 - `limit` is the limit applied to trim records in the returned results.
 - `records` is the list of matching results.
-Each record has the structure of an asset as described in the data model.
+Each record has the structure of an license as described in the data model.

-Note that by default the assets in the result set are sorted by `name` (ascending).
+Note that by default the license in the result set are sorted by `name` (ascending).

 **POST** `/create`